GaPolveiro02/GaPolveiro02/README.md

 ##

- **Sobre mim:**
+ **About me:**
- - Comecei a estudar desenvolvimento web em 2019 💻
+ - Studing web development since 2019 💻
  - JavaScript | NodeJS | React ⚛️
- - Em busca da minha primeira oportunidade como programador ✨
+ - Searching for my first opportunity to work as a front end web developer ✨
- - Estudante de engenharia da computação 📝
+ - Student of computer engeneering 📝

 ##